-- Make sure Microsoft SQL Server is running (see Log Database is not available, page 456), and that no other processes that use significant resources, such as a full backup or antivirus scan, are running. - Also check the disk IO to verify that the machine is able to handle a fast insertion rate into the database. - Use the linked procedure to check for Log Database problems. - Verify that you are using one of the following certified versions of Microsoft SQL Server: - SQL Server 2008 SP3 (or the latest service pack from Microsoft) - SQL Server 2008 R2 SP2 (or the latest service pack from Microsoft) - SQL Server 2012 SP1 (or the latest service pack from Microsoft) - For very small networks and evaluation environments, SQL Server 2008 R2 Express SP 2 (packaged in the TRITON Unified Installer). - (Microsoft SQL Server Standard and Enterprise) Use the Windows Services tool on the SQL Server machine to verify that the SQL Server Agent service is running. - Use SQL Server Management Studio to make sure the ETL job is running.
+- Make sure Microsoft SQL Server is running (see Log Database is not available, page 460), and that no other processes that use significant resources, such as a full backup or antivirus scan, are running. - Also check the disk IO to verify that the machine is able to handle a fast insertion rate into the database. - Use the linked procedure to check for Log Database problems. - Verify that you are using one of the following certified versions of Microsoft SQL Server: - SQL Server 2008 SP4 (or the latest service pack from Microsoft) - SQL Server 2008 R2 SP3 (or the latest service pack from Microsoft) - SQL Server 2012 SP2 (or the latest service pack from Microsoft) - SQL Server 2014 (or the latest service pack from Microsoft) - For very small networks and evaluation environments, SQL Server 2008 R2 Express SP 2 (packaged in the TRITON Unified Installer). - (Microsoft SQL Server Standard and Enterprise) Use the Windows Services tool on the SQL Server machine to verify that the SQL Server Agent service is running. - Use SQL Server Management Studio to make sure the ETL job is running.
 If it isn't, check for errors in the job history and restart or manually run the job. - Use the following procedures: - Make sure Filtering Service is sending data - Look for problems on the Log Server machine